Builder68/OpenEarlyMacsRAMexpansion/README.md

 *Warning: DIP Switch is inverted, therefore switch n°1 is at the bottom.
 Any other combination may cause damages to the Logic Board*

+*Warning: For Mac 128K, system RAM must be set to disabled*

 ### 6.2 RAM Refresh Configurator Board